 When slip is applied to bone dry clay, one part of the pottery will be much wetter than the next.
 As such, there is a lot of tension between the waterlogged slip and the bone dry pottery.
-The upshot is that the join is likely to break.
+The upshot is that the joint is likely to break.

 Also, the bone dry clay sucks all the moisture out of the slip very rapidly.
-As such slip won’t stay liquid and doesn’t create the liquid soup for clay particles to move about in.
+As such slip won’t stay liquid and doesn’t create a liquid soup for clay particles to move about in.

 So, generally slip is not used to join pieces of bone dry clay.